 Non-resident Indians (NRIs) aged 18 and above can contribute to NPS through their NRE/NRO bank accounts.
 The minimum contribution in NPS for NRIs is ₹500 to the Tier I account, with an annual requirement of ₹6,000.
 Registration is done online through the eNPS portal by providing a valid PAN card, passport number, and bank details.

-NRIs can claim tax deductions under Section 80CCD(1), which is part of the ₹1.5 lakh limit under Section 80C, and an additional ₹50,000 under Section 80CCD(1B).
+NRIs can claim tax deductions under Section 80CCD(1), (if not claimed 1.5 lakhs under Section 80C), and an additional ₹50,000 under Section 80CCD(1B).
 At maturity, 60% of the corpus can be withdrawn tax-free, and the remaining 40% is used for a lifelong pension.
 Nominees receive the amount in case of death.

 Here are the key charges associated with NPS contributions, covering initial registration, transaction fees, and more: